mkg20001/archivewarrior-lxd/README.md

 # Usage

-Run `./make-lxd.sh`
+Run `./build-lxd-warrior.sh`

-Note that you'll need the following installed: lxd, qemu, envsubst

-For nixos users: Run `./make-lxd-nix.sh`
+This requires lxd and git to be installed

 The image will be available as `archivewarrior`

-For sharing run `lxc image export archivewarrior` and distribute the resulting files
+For sharing run `lxc image export archivewarrior` and distribute the resulting files (can be imported with `lxc image import`)

+To launch a warrior run `lxc launch -c security.nesting=true archivewarrior warrior1`

+# NOTE

+This builds a custom version of the archivewarrior machine

+It should work the same but it is not guaranteed to